lisongxu/CSCE156-Lab-Java-Intro/readme.md

 you submit your lab, you should run these tests locally to verify that your code is correct.

-1. Open the `StatisiticsTests.java` source file in the `src/test/java`
+1. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double click on the `StatisiticsTests.java` file to open it.
+This file contains several unit tests written using
-source folder.
-This file contains several unit tests written using JUnit *annotations*.
+JUnit *annotations*.
 You are encouraged to explore how these tests are written and work and to even add your own tests but otherwise, the file is complete.